FSteitz/ShellScripts/README.md

 # Shell Scripts
-A set of small shell scripts I use to automate stuff on my linux machine
+A set of small shell scripts used internally at flomit.